- Scala Driver

 The Scala driver provides two document types - an immutable Document

-and a mutable Document
+and a mutable Document.

-When using an immutable document then you should explicitly add an _id
+When using an immutable document then you should explicitly add an _id value, if you need to know that _id value in the future.

 passed back to the user.